MicrosoftDocs/winrt-api/windows.applicationmodel.appextensions/appextensioncatalog_open_1320339374.md

 ## -returns
 A catalog containing the extensions declared with the specified extension namespace name.

+## -known app extension
+`com.microsoft.windows.dontmaximizeonsmallscreen` is currently the known app extension that is being used by Calculator app.
+The app extension will not maximize the app on launch for small devices.

 ## -remarks
 Extensions are scoped by the `<uap3:AppExtension Name=...>` defined in the extension's Package.appxmanifest file.
 Only extensions that match the  `<uap3:AppExtension Name=...>` defined in the host's Package.appxmanifest file appear in the catalog.